uber/react-vis/markdown/radar-chart.md

 #### colorType (optional)
 Type: `string`
 Specify the type of color scale to be used on the radar chart, please refer to [Scales and data](scales-and-data.md) for more information.

+#### tickFormat (optional)
+Type: 'function'
+Specify the tick format for all axes.
+Will be over-ridden by tickFormats specified on single domains.

+#### startingAngle (optional)
+Type: `number`
+The angle of the first axis in radians.
+Defaults to PI / 2.